 In 2022, Jontu Centre for People and Nature Futures, a conservation NGO and interdisciplinary consultancy Quicksand—with the support of Bengaluru Sustainability Forum—facilitated Grounds for Change, a project which initiated conversations between coffee growers and consumers through in-person workshops and an online survey.
 It aimed to imagine a hopeful, shared future, where both growers and consumers feel equally invested in creating high quality coffee, and connections between them more tangible.

 Around 150 respondents, mostly between the ages of 18–45 years, participated in the online survey.
 Most respondents lived in cities, it was revealed, but felt connected to ‘village life’ even though they had little prior experience.
-They expressed concerns about the exploitation of coffee farmers, deforestation, biodiversity loss, and climate change—and a desire for dialogues with coffee growers to better understand what it meant to grow coffee: Do they get a reasonable income to support themselves and their family?
+They expressed concerns about the exploitation of coffee growers, deforestation, biodiversity loss, and climate change—and a desire for dialogues with coffee growers to better understand what it meant to grow coffee: Do they get a reasonable income to support themselves and their family?
 What does a typical day in their village look like?
 What is their relationship with those who consume their coffee?

 Coffee production is increasingly being impacted by the looming climate crisis, be it yields or the flavour of the brew.
 Arshiya Bose, the founder of Black Baza, a specialty coffee social enterprise, tells me that rising temperatures and humidity make coffee plants more susceptible to fungal outbreaks.
 “Unseasonal rainfall at the time of picking may result in coffee with a high moisture content, leaving behind an almost grassy flavour in your cup,” she explains.